 The dam was inspected in 2010 and DEM issued an NOV to the Department of Transportation (DOT) in 2013 for the unsafe condition.
 The DOT did not request a hearing on the NOV and removed some of the vegetation in 2014.
 DEM discussed the outstanding vegetation with the DOT in late 2015.
-The DOT made progress in resolving the unsafe conditions during 2016.
+The DOT made progress in resolving the unsafe conditions during 2016 and full compliance was achieved in 2017.